You are here

 Appoint initial corporate directors.
 The directors of your corporation will be some of the most important parts of your business.
 They will work alongside the officers and shareholders to keep the business running smoothly.

-Have your first board of directors meeting.
-This will lay the foundation for the way you would like to conduct business in the future.
+Meet with your board of directors.
+This first board of directors meeting will lay the foundation of how you would like to conduct business in the future.

 Comply with federal and state tax requirements.
 You can get your federal Employer Identification Number (EIN) on the IRS website.